BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 6e – As an Admin, I want to be able to delete entries in the Codex, so that I can remove content from the game.
+### User Story 6e: As an Admin, I want to be able to delete entries in the Codex, so that I can remove content from the game.

 **Acceptance Criteria:** Admins must be able to delete full Codex entries without relying on the Django admin interface.